-- 14.1.1 Admission to an honours programme or postgraduate diploma: relevant bachelor's degree, advanced diploma, or an equivalent qualification at NQF Level 7 in the same or relevant field of study as determined by the relevant Faculty/College Board. - 14.1.2 In addition to institutional requirements, programme-specific admission requirements are determined by the relevant Faculty/College Board, approved by Senate and contained in the relevant Faculty/College Rules and Regulations. - 14.1.3 Before admission to the programme, the Executive Dean or his/her delegated authority may, in consultation with the relevant HOD, determine further conditions to be satisfied by prospective students either before or during the programme. - 14.1.4 The HOD may, where applicable, initiate the University's Policy on RPL to award academic status equivalent to that of the prerequisite qualification to applicants in order to allow them access to the programme as determined by the relevant Faculty/College Board and approved by Senate. - 14.1.5 The University reserves the right not to admit applicants to a particular programme in accordance with programme-specific selection and other relevant criteria.
-Applicants who have applied for admission and have been refused despite meeting the minimum admission criteria may request written reasons for such refusal from the HOD.

-14.1.6 Meeting the faculty's/college's minimum requirements for a particular programme does not necessarily guarantee admission to that programme.
-Specific selection criteria may be applied within the required Enrolment Management Plan as the University has a specific number of places available as approved by the DHET.
+- 14.1.1 Admission to an honours programme or postgraduate diploma: relevant bachelor's degree, advanced diploma, or an equivalent qualification at NQF Level 7 in the same or relevant field of study as determined by the relevant Faculty Board. - 14.1.2 In addition to institutional requirements, programme-specific admission requirements are determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations. - 14.1.3 Before admission to the programme, the Executive Dean or his/her delegated authority may, in consultation with the relevant HOD, determine further conditions to be satisfied by prospective students either before or during the programme. - 14.1.4 The HOD may, where applicable, initiate the University's Policy on RPL to award academic status equivalent to that of the prerequisite qualification to applicants in order to allow them access to the programme as determined by the relevant Faculty Board and approved by Senate. - 14.1.5 The University reserves the right not to admit applicants to a particular programme in accordance with programme-specific selection and other relevant criteria.
+Applicants who have applied for admission and have been refused despite meeting the minimum admission criteria may request written reasons for such refusal from the HOD. - 14.1.6 Meeting the faculty's minimum requirements for a particular programme does not guarantee admission to that programme.
+In addition to the admission criteria, the University also needs to adhere to the approved Enrolment Management Plan.
+The Enrolment Plan specifies the number of places available and is approved by the DHET.

-- 14.2.1 Applicants register for the programme subject to confirmation that they have met the minimum admission requirements and have been selected. - 14.2.2 Renewal or suspension of registration of students is based on the promotion requirements as determined by the relevant Faculty/College Board, approved by Senate and contained in the relevant Faculty/College Rules and Regulations.
+- 14.2.1 Applicants register for the programme subject to confirmation that they have met the minimum admission requirements and have been selected. - 14.2.2 Renewal or suspension of registration of students is based on the promotion requirements as determined by the relevant Faculty Board, approved by Senate and contained in the relevant Faculty Rules and Regulations.

-The assessment requirements are determined by the relevant Faculty/College Board and contained in the relevant Faculty/College Rules and Regulations (Refer to the Assessment Policy).
+The assessment requirements are determined by the relevant Faculty Board and contained in the relevant Faculty Rules and Regulations (Refer to the Assessment Policy).